Lesona-Systems/Underwolf/README.md

     /Users/username/Library/Application Support/Firefox/Profiles/RANDOMSTRING.default-release/extensions/uBlock0@raymondhill.net.xpi

+On Linux:
+    /home/username/.mozilla/firefox/RANDOMSTRING.default-release/extensions/uBlock0@raymondhill.net.xpi

-config.ini is currently populated with an example path.
+config.ini is currently populated with a dev path.
 You **must** provide a valid path to the .xpi file for the script to successfully execute.

 **The script will not work without uBlock Origin.**

 ### Install the geckodriver

 The script uses Selenium and built-in Python libraries - you must have the [Firefox Gecko driver](https://github.com/mozilla/geckodriver/releases) appropriate for your system.
-Unzip the driver into the Underwolf directory.
+Unzip the driver into the Underwolf directory on MacOS and Windows.

+In Linux, move the geckodriver you've downloaded to:
+    /usr/local/bin

 Note that the script calls **taskkill** on all Firefox processes at the end to clean up.
 Chrome implementation is planned for a later version (Although that may become obsolete with Manifest V3 and its effect on ad blockers).